hpc/pavilion2/docs/README.txt

 units - char string, up to 24 chars.

 Hints for viewing boxplots:
- To view from a machine with showimage tool
+ To view from a machine with the showimage ( or xview on the Cray) tool
- - in Boxplots directory of appropriate date run ... examples - find . -name \*.png -exec showimage {} \;
+ - in the Boxplots directory of appropriate date run ... examples - find . -name \*.png -exec showimage {} \;
  or